Big Sugar (band): Reunion

+2024 started with a Third Man Records vinyl deluxe release of Five Hundred Pounds, which sold out when announced, before the official release day.
+A second pressing of the album has gone into production.
+Label owner Jack White is a fan of the band, and has stated that Five Hundred Pounds is "the best blues-based record to ever come out of Canada."
+White performed "Ride Like Hell" live during his concert in Toronto in 2022.

+Big Sugar is touring with the "500 Pounds Theatre Tour" through 2024, which sees the entire album played live in the first set followed by hits and favorites in the second set.

 Awards and recognition

 Gordie Johnson has earned numerous gold and platinum records with his band Big Sugar and as producer or musician with Govt Mule, Joel Plaskett, The Trews and Default.

 Big Sugar received five Juno Award nominations: as Best New Group in 1995, Rock Album of the Year (Hemi-Vision) in 1997, Group of the Year in 1998, Best Video ("The Scene") in 2000 and, in 2002, Best Rock Album (Brothers and Sisters, Are You Ready?).

 In 1995, Big Sugar won the Edison Award, one of the oldest music awards in the world.

 In 1998, the SOCAN awarded Big Sugar the songwriting award for "The Scene".

 In 2003, Gibson guitar released a special edition limited-run Gordie Johnson Signature Series SGJ guitar with a hardshell case and Hugo Boss neckstrap.
 In 2013, the Hard Rock Café Hotel & Casino in Vancouver created a Gordie Johnson display that featured the SGJ.

 In 2007, the Canadian Organization of Campus Activities (COCA) inducted Big Sugar into its Hall of Fame.

 In 2010, Gordie Johnson was inducted into the Canada South Blues Society Hall of Fame.

 Johnson received nominations by the WCMA as Producer of the Year in 2012, and Engineer of the Year in 2013.

-In 2017, the Canadian Independent Music Association awarded Big Sugar its Road Gold Award, which recognizes Canadian artists who have sold at least 25,000 tickets during their Canadian tour(s) over the course of any 12-month period.
+In 2017, the Canadian Independent Music Association awarded Big Sugar its Road Gold Award.